metaBIOlab/metabio/index.md

 %}

 {% capture text %}
-We are an very special team, trully multidisciplinary focused on solving a big question.
+We are an very special team, trully multidisciplinary focused on solving big questions.
 Our PI, Bruno Mota has a Physics degree with masters and PhD in Astrophysics.
 We current have a physicist Postdoc, Victor B. Mello; two PhDs: Fernanda de Moraes (medical physicist) and Kamilla Souza (biologist); one Physics Master Degree student, Heitor Gessner...

 [Meet our team &nbsp;→](team)
 {:.center}